mechagomizilla/Prism-FirefoxPhotonRecolored/Larger bookmark bar/Readme.md

 Makes the bookmarks of the personnal bar as big as Google Chrome and Opera's.
-This should be an option by default.
+This should go with the normal density layout by default.
-Also applies bookmarks that are in folders (which are useful if you lack space and now easier to click on).

 In my opinion, it goes well even with the compact layout.